Updated on Apr 14, 2021

 We could go on and on about the best microphone for vocals on the market, but why are we qualified?
-For starters, we've been working with microphones for ages, and have a healthy obsessions with every kind.
-From vintage ribbons to modern day USB microphones, we've used them all and continue to look at the new brands on the market.
+For starters, we've been working with microphones for ages, and have healthy obsessions with every kind.
+From vintage ribbons to modern-day USB microphones, we've used them all and continue to look at the new brands on the market.

 Our founder has also been working on home studios since childhood, and he knows a whole lot about trying to record vocals in less than optimal spaces.

 To qualify as the best microphone for vocals live, we look for a couple of essential features.
 The needs from a live mic vs. those of a recording microphone are very different and making the wrong choice can seriously hurt your audio quality.

 When performing live, there’s likely going to be audio playing from all around you, from the back speakers to the band by your side.
 When audio enters the microphone, it creates unpleasant feedback, to say the least.